RunestoneInteractive/RunestoneServer/everyday/2013/02/2_swarm.rst

 check out *Turtles, Termites, and Traffic Jams* by Mitchel Resnick.

-The ant intelligence in *Kill Decision* got me to thinking about swarming and schooling algorithms and whether or not I could implemented something really simple in Python.
+The ant intelligence in *Kill Decision* got me to thinking about swarming bees and schooling fish and flocking birds.
+Have you ever wondered how such creaters with supposedly no intelligence form themselves into groups that seemingly exhibit intelligent behavior?
+It turns out that there has been a lot of computer science work on this over the years, so I looked at some schooling algorithms and I wondered whether or not I could implemented something really simple in Python.
 I've always been interested to investigate how Pixar made the giant stampede of wildebeest in Lion King, or how the sardines in Nemo were modelled.
-Although there are many `swarming algorithms <http://en.wikipedia.org/wiki/Swarm_intelligence>`_ that are used to solve really hard problems I'm going to go with something simple and graphical.
+Although there are many `swarming algorithms
+<http://en.wikipedia.org/wiki/Swarm_intelligence>`_ that are used to solve
+really hard problems I'm going to go with something simple and graphical.

 First Example
 -------------

 Here's a simple example Suppose you have a bird or a fish and the only rule they have for where to go next is to head directly for the fish or bird that is "most directly in their line of vision."

 The procedure for this is pretty easy.
-Lets iterate through all the other organisms around us.
+First, iterate through all the other organisms in our simulated world.
+As we iterate we will:

 1. Eliminate all of those that are behind us.
 Lets assume that our organisms can only see things in front of them.
 2. Of all the things in front of us choose the one that is most closely aligned with our own heading.